-The Seattle Mariners set a major league record by using 67 players throughout the season in 2019, while the St.
+The Seattle Mariners established a major league record by employing 67 players during the season in 2019, while the St.

 Louis Cardinals used the fewest players in the majors (43 players) in 2019.
 So, while there are currently a large number of players on a baseball team these days, it does not rule out the possibility of adding even more players in the future.

 The restricted list is a list of players who aren’t currently playing but whose playing rights are controlled by a team and are thus not eligible to play.
 A player may be placed on the restricted list if he or she has left the squad without giving a solid explanation or if they have announced their intention to retire.
 Making the decision to place a young player who has retired or wants to retire on the restricted list is a sound one since you never know when they could decide to come out of retirement.